 Headline results

-- aGVA at Basic prices represents the income generated by businesses, out of which is paid wages and salaries, the cost of capital investment and financial charges before arriving at a figure for profit.
+- aGVA at basic prices represents the income generated by businesses, out of which is paid wages and salaries, the cost of capital investment and financial charges before arriving at a figure for profit.

-Change between 2020-21
+Change between 2022-23

-- The Production sector (Sections BE) showed an increase in aGVA of £1.1 billion (15.5%) from £7.0 billion to £8.1 billion.
+- The Production sector (Sections B-E) showed an increase in aGVA of £1.3 billion (16.1%) from £7.8 billion to £9.0 billion.
+Manufacturing within the Production sector (Section C) recorded aGVA growth of £881 million (15.2%).

 Data from the 2021 Annual Business Inquiry is available on the NISRA data portal here.